-PREVENTIVE CARE SERVICES (Newborns, Children, Adolescents and Adults) Service Population Summary High-sensitivity guaiac fecal occult blood test (HSgFOBT) or fecal immunochemical test (FIT) every year, Stool DNA-FIT every 1 to 3 years, Computed tomography colonography every 5 years, Flexible sigmoidoscopy every 5 years, Flexible sigmoidoscopy every 10 years + annual FIT, and Colonoscopy screening every 10 years.
-Fluoride Application in Infants and Children USPSTF Rating (Dec.
-2021): B Primary Care (Prevention of The USPSTF recommends that primary care clinicians apply Dental Caries in Children fluoride varnish to the primary teeth of all infants and children starting at the age of primary tooth eruption.
-Younger than 5 Years) USPSTF Rating (Dec.
+PREVENTIVE CARE SERVICES (Newborns, Children, Adolescents and Adults) Service Population Summary Recommended intervals for colorectal cancer screening tests include: High-sensitivity guaiac fecal occult blood test (HSgFOBT) or fecal immunochemical test (FIT) every year, Stool DNA-FIT every 1 to 3 years, Computed tomography colonography every 5 years, Flexible sigmoidoscopy every 5 years, Flexible sigmoidoscopy every 10 years + annual FIT, and Colonoscopy screening every 10 years.
+IMPORTANT: If a follow-up colonoscopy is required due to a positive non-invasive stool-based screening test or direct visualization screening test for colorectal cancer, the follow-up colonoscopy screening is also considered preventive care (covered without cost share when provided by an innetwork provider).
+Per the USPSTF, "the follow-up colonoscopy is an integral part of the preventive screening without which the screening would not be complete."
+Fluoride Application in Primary Care (Prevention of Dental Caries in Children Younger than 5 Years) Infants and Children USPSTF Rating (Dec.
+2021): B The USPSTF recommends that primary care clinicians apply fluoride varnish to the primary teeth of all infants and children starting at the age of primary tooth eruption.
+USPSTF Rating (Dec.
 2021): B The USPSTF recommends that primary care clinicians prescribe oral fluoride supplementation starting at age 6 months for children whose water supply is deficient in fluoride.
-Folic Acid for the Prevention Women USPSTF Rating (Jan.
-2017): A The USPSTF recommends that all women who are planning of Neural Tube Defects or capable of pregnancy take a daily supplement containing 0.4 to 0.8 mg (400 to 800 μg) of folic acid.
-Genetic Counseling and Women USPSTF Rating (Aug.
-2019): B Evaluation for BRCA Testing The USPSTF recommends that primary care clinicians assess and BRCA Lab Screening women with a personal or family history of breast, ovarian, tubal, or peritoneal cancer or who have an ancestry associated with breast cancer susceptibility 1 and 2 (BRCA1/2) gene mutations with an appropriate brief familial risk assessment tool.
+Folic Acid for the Prevention of Neural Tube Defects Women USPSTF Rating (Aug.
+2023): A The USPSTF recommends that all persons planning to or who could become pregnant take a daily supplement containing 0.4 to 0.8 mg (400 to 800 μg) of folic acid.
+Genetic Counseling and Evaluation for BRCA Testing and BRCA Lab Screening Women USPSTF Rating (Aug.
+2019): B The USPSTF recommends that primary care clinicians assess women with a personal or family history of breast, ovarian, tubal, or peritoneal cancer or who have an ancestry associated with breast cancer susceptibility 1 and 2 (BRCA1/2) gene mutations with an appropriate brief familial risk assessment tool.
 Women with a positive result on the risk assessment tool should receive genetic counseling and, if indicated after counseling, genetic testing.
-Gestational Diabetes Pregnant Women USPSTF Rating (Aug.
-2021): B Screening The USPSTF recommends screening for gestational diabetes mellitus in asymptomatic pregnant persons at 24 weeks of gestation or after.
-Gonorrhea Screening Women USPSTF Rating (Sept.
-2021): B The USPSTF recommends screening for gonorrhea in all sexually active women 24 years or younger and in women 25 years or older who are at increased risk for infection.
-This recommendation applies to asymptomatic, sexually active adolescents and adults, including pregnant persons.
-Healthy Diet and Physical Adults USPSTF Rating (Nov.
-2020): B